So, you’ve decided to get started with e-commerce or to switch e-commerce solution providers.

 You might also want to consider vendors’ unique value propositions (UVP), and whether any align with your goals.
 Find out what makes their e-commerce solution and approach unique, and how what they offer differs from their competitors.

 For a full list of must-ask product requirement questions for your potential vendors, download our e-commerce RFP template.
-Plus, learn more about choosing the perfect e-commerce platform for your business.

-2. Integration of Systems: Will the e-commerce solutions fit into your current tech stack?
+2. Integration of systems: Will the e-commerce solutions fit into your current tech stack?

 On top of finding a platform that meets your list of e-commerce requirements, think also about how your potential solutions will fit into your current IT infrastructure and tech stack.
 What you want to avoid here are systems that operate in silos and lead to additional maintenance costs and resources, and more room for error.
 You also want to make the most of your existing tech investments and working processes.